matthew1735698/Section-00003-Williams-Matos-/report/CreatingGraphsInstructions.md

 ### Step 4

-On the same graph, plot results found from the scientific paper **Bioaccumulation of methylmercury within the marine food web of the outer Bay of Fundy, Gulf of Maine* by Gareth Harding, John Dalziel, and Peter Vass.*
+On the same graph, plot results found from the scientific paper **- *Bioaccumulation of methylmercury within the marine food web of the outer Bay of Fundy, Gulf of Maine* by Gareth Harding, John Dalziel, and Peter Vass.**

 Use these values